maryaamm01/HAX712X_Projet_METH/README.md

     streamlit run visualization.py

+You can find the december 8th electricity consumption prediction data (total consumption) in the cons_08_dec.csv file

-You can find the prediction data for december 8th in the meth/rendu folder.
+You can find the december 8th prediction data for each energy type in the energies_prediction_8_dec.ipynb file.

 ## References